-Decree 69/2010 on Biosafety of GE organisms, genetic specimen, and products derived from GE organisms
+Decree 69/2010 on Biosafety of GE Organisms, Genetic Specimen, and Products Derived from GE Organisms

 On June 21, 2010, the GVN issued Decree 69/2010/ND-CP on Biosafety, replacing the 2005 Biosafety Regulation.
 Decree 69 provides a framework on the management of GE organisms, genetic specimens, and the approval of GE crops for food and feed use as well as for cultivation.
-Decree 69 was revised in 2011, because the Law on Food Safety re-assigned the food safety management of GE crops from the Ministry of Health (MOH) to MARD.
+Decree 69 was revised in 2011, because the Food Safety Law (FSL) re-assigned the food safety management of GE crops from the Ministry of Health (MOH) to MARD.
 Since Decree 108 (revising Decree 69) took effect on January 15, 2012, MARD became the sole ministry responsible for reviewing and issuing Certificates for Food and Feed Approval for GE crops in Vietnam.